Avriel Shull: Marriage and family

 On April 7, 1951, she married Richard K. Shull, an Indianapolis Times columnist.
 Richard Shull, who became Indianapolis's first TV critic, worked for the Indianapolis Times and later, the Indianapolis News.
-His witty, syndicated column, "Shull's Mailbag", ran in 260 newspapers.
+His syndicated column, "Shull's Mailbag", ran in 260 newspapers.
 He was inducted into the Indiana Journalism Hall of Fame in 2005 and died in 2007.
 The couple, known to friends as "Ave and Arky ", had two daughters, Bambi (1960) and September (1966).
 Shull ran her design and construction business out of the home she designed for her family on a 40-acre tract of land north of Carmel.
 She died on March 6, 1976, of complications from diabetes.
 Shull was a Christian Scientist; a member of the Fifth Church of Christ, Scientist.

 Contributions

-Despite her early death, Shull left behind a number of modern-style homes.
-The Thornhurst Addition, which includes twentyone of her designs, was listed on the National Register of Historic Places in 2010 and is noted for its mid-century modern architecture and the work of a master builder.
+Shull left behind a number of modern-style homes.
+The Thornhurst Addition, which includes twenty-one of her designs, was listed on the National Register of Historic Places in 2010 and is noted for its mid-century modern architecture and the work of a master builder.
+Ladywood Estates was subsequently added to the National Register of Historic Places in 2019.
 Shull was a member of the National Association of Home Builders and the Builders Association of Greater Indianapolis.
-For more than twenty years, Shull designed and built modern single-family homes, apartment complexes, churches, shopping centers, libraries, and other commercial and industrial buildings that challenged traditional styles and reflected her artistic flair.
+For more than twenty years, Shull designed and built modern single-family homes, apartment complexes, churches, shopping centers, libraries, and other commercial and industrial buildings that challenged traditional styles.

+Death

+Shull died in 1976 of complications from diabetes.